Originally published in January 2018

 Unstable levels of humidity can cause a lot more than physical discomfort.
 If you start to notice an increase in static electricity or your plants never seem to have enough water, humidity levels inside your home may be too low.
 Excessive moisture in the air does the exact opposite, helping dust mites to thrive and encouraging mold growth.

 For mildly elevated humidity levels, use an exhaust fan to force the warm, moist air outside.
-For larger issues, you may want to install an air purifier or whole-home humidifier, both of which help keep humidity at the proper level.
+For larger issues, you may want to install a whole-home humidifier, which can help keep humidity at the proper level.

 Unless you recently completed a remodeling project, excessive levels of dust is another red flag your HVAC system isn’t functioning as it should.
 Since excess dust usually leads to dust mites, it’s a good idea to change your air filters regularly.
 Air purifiers also help to keep the air fresh inside your home.